ibm-cloud-docs/image-templates/image_cloud-init.md

 If your image is encrypted, the **Cloud-init** checkbox is already selected by default since encrypted images must be cloud-init enabled.
 {: note}

-## Work with an image template created from a cloud-init provisioned virtual server
+## Work with an image template that is created from a cloud-init provisioned virtual server

 Cloud-init typically only runs once.
-However, if you provision a virtual server from a cloud-init enabled image and subsequently create an image template from that virtual server, the UUID is recorded.
+However, if you provision a virtual server from a cloud-init enabled image and after create an image template from that virtual server, the UUID is recorded.
 If that image template is used to create another virtual server, cloud-init runs again.